Amara Diouf: Youth career

 Born in Pikine, in Dakar's suburbs, Amara Diouf joined the Génération Foot academy in 2017, after impressing in the Danone Nations Cup.

 In 2023, he was a standout in the Mohammed VI under-19s tournament in Morocco, where Génération Foot won the competition, after eliminating the likes of Real Madrid.
-It was reported that Diouf will join FC Metz when he comes of age, following the same path as his compatriot Sadio Mané.
+It was reported that Diouf will join Metz when he came of age, following the same path as his compatriot Sadio Mané.